How to Use Setapp on Your iPhone - The Mac Observer

 Setapp is now available on iOS.
 It means you can access products available through the app subscription service on your iPhone.
-There are seven apps currently available.
+There are currently eight apps available.

 Opening Setapp For iOS on iPhone

 First things first, you need an active Setapp subscription that gives you access to more than one device, called ‘seats’ by the service.
 With that done, open the Setapp app on your Mac.
 There is now a new ‘Available in iOS’ tab at the bottom.
-It shows which apps you cas access on your iPhone via your Setapp subscription.
+It shows which apps you can access on your iPhone via your Setapp subscription.

 Do not click ‘Install’ as that will download it straight to your Mac.
 Instead, click on the app’s name/description.
 You then get an option for the iOS version.